Find a Lender-Approved Local Conveyancer in Aston

 • Bradford & Son, 9 Moorgate Road, Rotherham, South Yorkshire, S60 2EN

-• Considering the draft contract and other documentation collated by the seller’s lawyer
+• Reviewing draft contract pack and other papers supplied by the owner’s conveyancer

 *Source acknowledgement: House price data produced by Land Registry as well data supplied by Lexsure Ltd.